MatteoAlbi/tpa-homework1/README.md

 * pistonAngle = 360 -> start expelling: valve Dx open, valve Sx closed
 * pistonAngle = 540 -> start aspiration: valve Sx open, valve Dx closed
 To follow this scheme, the left valve has an offset of PI*3/4 between the piston (starting to close) and the right valve has an additional offset of PI/4, so it starts to open earlier.

+#### Quotes
+When quoting the motor only the main parameters like bore, stroke, displacement, angle and n are displayed.
+The single devices aren't quoted to avoid confusion